CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 * GnuPG: Agent Configuration - Using the GNU Privacy [GNUPG]
 #### SYS.2.1.M36 Self-managed use of SecureBoot and TPM

-On UEFI-compliant systems, the boot loader, kernel, and any required firmware components should be signed by self-keyed material, and any unneeded key material should be removed.
+On UEFI-compliant systems, the boot loader, kernel, and any required firmware components should be signed by self-controlled key material and any unneeded key material should be removed.
 Unless the TPM is needed, it should be disabled.

 #### SYS.2.1.M37 Protection against unauthorized registrations (CIA)